‘Days Of Our Lives’ Ron Carlivati Breaks Down The Tragic Shooting And What It Means For Salemites

-Days of Our Lives Head Writer Ron Carlivati revealed his thoughts on the shooting incident involving JJ and Theo.
+Days of our Lives head writer Ron Carlivati revealed his thoughts on the shooting incident involving JJ and Theo.
 Carlivati teased an exciting plotline for JJ which could affect everyone in Salem.
 The shooting incident caused quite a ruckus, and Salemites will have different opinions on this matter.

 Shooting Incident